Allen Bestwick: ESPN

 For 2007, Bestwick joined the NASCAR on ESPN package as lead pit reporter, as well as occasionally being race coverage host and play-by-play announcer on Nationwide Series races, and occasional NASCAR Now hosting duties.
 In 2008, he was moved up to full-time race coverage host and hosts a weekly Monday roundtable edition of NASCAR Now.
-As lead pit reporter, from 2008–2010, he also hosted NASCAR Countdown.
+As lead pit reporter, from 2008 to 2010, he also hosted NASCAR Countdown.

 On July 20, 2011, it was announced that Bestwick would replace Marty Reid for the 17 Sprint Cup races hosted by ESPN alongside Dale Jarrett and Andy Petree.
 Nicole Briscoe would replace him as host of NASCAR Countdown alongside Rusty Wallace and Brad Daugherty.
 Bestwick replaced Marty Reid as play-by-play announcer for the Sprint Cup Series races starting at the Brickyard 400, returning him to the position for the first time since 2004.
 Bestwick also called the Nationwide Series for the remainder of the 2013 season after Reid was fired from ESPN.

 With the end of ESPN's NASCAR coverage after the 2014 season, Bestwick became the lead announcer for ESPN's broadcasts of IndyCar races for ABC beginning in 2014, also replacing Reid.
 Bestwick also began to perform play-by-play duties for non-racing events, including college football.

 On Halloween night in 2015, Bestwick called the Miami-Duke college football game, when Miami was down 27–24 with 6 seconds in the game and won the game on a controversial kickoff return touchdown after lateraling the ball eight times.

 Taken short... lateral... they practiced that on Wednesday.
 Time's going to expire on the game, so this either goes or this doesn't.
 Ball's still alive!
 It's got to be a backwards lateral!
 Get behind it... still alive.
 They've got blockers, they've got blockers!
 They've got a lane!
 40 yard line!
 No black shirts between the goal line!
 CAN YOU BELIEVE WHAT YOU JUST SAW?!?!

 On April 28, 2017, Bestwick confirmed that he was being released by ESPN after the 2017 IndyCar double-header Detroit Grand Prix and would call his last Indy 500.
-However, in February of 2018, ESPN announced that they would be bringing Bestwick back to call the Indy 500 in 2018.
+However, in February 2018, ESPN announced that they would be bringing Bestwick back to call the Indy 500 in 2018.

+In 2023, the Superstar Racing Experience signed a deal with ESPN to broadcast the 2023 season on their channels with Allen Bestwick returning as play by play commentator for the broadcasts.